blueskinlizard/Multiplayer-Whiteboard/README.md

 - **Authentication** – Session-based login/register/logout
 ---

-## ✨ Features
+## Features

 - User registration and secure login using Passport and `bcryptjs`
 - Unique whiteboard rooms with shareable URLs
 - Drawing and canvas updates (Base64 or pixel-level)
-- RESTful API architecture for user and board interaction
+- REST APIs for user and board interaction
 - Fully responsive UI with MUI components
 - Persistent session handling with PostgreSQL
-- REAL-TIME collaboration using WebSockets!
+- REAL-TIME collaboration using WebSockets (This was a challenge)!
 - Planned: Versioning and canvas history via PostgreSQL snapshots

 ---